chingc/DJBuy/README.md

 ## License

 DJBuy is Simplified BSD licensed.
-See [LICENSE][license] for more details.
+See [LICENSE][license] for details.